Descriptions of the following can be found in the College catalog, which can be found on the College catalog Web page.

 Students are required to enroll in one to two courses that correspond with their certification field and level.
 The courses cover the study, development, and implementation of curriculum.
 Students explore and practice curriculum and instruction models, lesson design, best instructional and assessment practices, integration of cross-curricular planning, and national and state learning standards.

 The courses have an interdisciplinary orientation and address instructional approaches for culturally, developmentally, and cognitively diverse student populations.
 At least 10 hours of field practice and observation are required, typically at several levels: the elementary education courses require observations at the 1st-6th grade levels; the secondary courses require observations at the 5th-9th and 10th-12th grade levels.
 Offered fall and/or spring semesters.
-Prerequisite for EDUC courses: EDUC 220, EDUC 304, EDUC 320 and Departmental approval.
+Prerequisite for EDUC courses: EDUC 101, EDUC 102, EDUC 201, EDUC 202 and Departmental approval.

-- EDUC 326/330 Teaching Middle Childhood & Adolescence Level Math & Science
+EDUC 326/330 Teaching Adolescence Level Math & Science

-- EDUC 342 Language and Literacy in the Content Area (Middle Childhood and Adolescence)
+EDUC 342 Language and Literacy in the Content Area (Adolescence)

 FIELD (MINI) PRACTICUM EXPERIENCES

 - All students must accumulate 100 hours of early field experience prior to student teaching

 - EDUC 491 Middle Child Level